gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 I know I need to communicate the basic premise of the game: players place letter tiles on a shared grid, spelling words to get points.
 I know that illustrating the grid and tiles is a straightforward visual that should show up early in the explainer.
 I'll start at this fuzzy idea.

-> Prompt: Generate a simplified diagram for illustrative and instructional purposes representing a Scrabble board in HTML and CSS.
+> Generate a simplified diagram for illustrative and instructional purposes representing a Scrabble board in HTML and CSS.
 Place 7 tiles on the bottom and right of the board.

 !["scrabble1"](/img/scrabble1.png)